 6.4.3: Disclosure of Marks and Feedback to Students

-1. Only Student Planning and Assessment is authorised to issue official transcripts of examination performance to students.
+1. Only Student Registry is authorised to issue official transcripts of examination performance to students.

 2. Marks for coursework submitted during the year should be given to students when the work is returned to them with feedback.
 These marks may be conveyed to students orally or in writing.
 Only members of staff designated by the head of department/school may disclose these marks to students.
 When doing so they should explain that the disclosure does not constitute an official statement of performance, and that the marks are provisional until confirmed by the board of examiners.